-With Fender having recently unveiled their one-of-a-kind, million dollar ‘Pine Cone’ Stratocaster, I got thinking… What is the most expensive guitar ever sold?
+With Fender having recently unveiled their one-of-a-kind, million dollar ‘Pine Cone’ Stratocaster, I got thinking… What are the most expensive guitars ever sold?
 Just how much exactly would someone be willing to pay for a piece of music history?

 Well it took quite a bit of digging, but here’s what I‘ve managed to track down.
 Because I know you like pretty pictures, I’ve made a nice little infographic of the top ten valuable guitars for you to share.
 You’ll find a list of the full 30 guitars at the bottom of the page, with a little bit of background information on each model.

 In this graphic I’ve detailed the value of each guitar, the previous owner(s), and just for fun…how many super-cars you could buy instead.

 1. Fender ‘Reach out to Asia’ Stratocaster – $2.7 million